json-schema-org/json-schema-spec/jsonschema-core.md

 within the same schema object as `contains`.
 If `minContains` is absent, the minimum number of occurrences MUST be 1.

-This keyword produces an annotation value which is an array of the indices for which this keyword validates successfully when applying its subschema, in ascending order.
+This keyword produces an annotation value which is an array of the zero-based indices for which this keyword validates successfully when applying its subschema, in ascending order.
 The value MAY be a boolean `true` if the subschema validates successfully when applied to every index of the instance.
 The annotation MUST be present if the instance array to which this keyword's schema applies is empty.

 The presence of this keyword affects the behavior of [`unevaluatedItems`](#unevaluateditems).